-- The seriousness of the incident - The potential liability for the Department and the contractor - The documentation effort by others, such as the contractor or the law enforcement - How much factual first-hand information you can obtain about the incident
+- the seriousness of the incident; - the potential liability for the Department and the Contractor; - the documentation effort by others, such as the Contractor or the police; and - how much first-hand information you can get about the incident.

 For example, an Inspector's documentation of an incident that occurred over a holiday will probably be just a note or short paragraph in a daily diary.
 The police report should be the primary source of documentation.
 On the other hand, a serious traffic incident in the construction zone occurring during work hours should be well documented including photographs and sketches.
 In documenting a traffic incident or worker injury, avoid duplicating much of what would be found in a police or accident report.
 Instead, refer to those reports in your documentation and supplement their information.
 The important documentation that is often not included in a police report is the specific location of traffic control devices or temporary signs and structures.